The list of equipment for Annapurna Circuit Trek:

 Down vest and/or jacket

-Gore-Tex jacket waterproof and breathable
+Gore-Tex or similar jackets , waterproof and breathable

 Hands